How to create a cross-border eCommerce strategy and solution

 Creating customer experiences that resonate with local buyers may need an extra innovation push in terms of localization, personalization and omnichannel without conflicting with your global brand.
 This is where composable commerce shines; its modularity and flexibility make it easier to create and adapt your customer experiences by experimenting, trying things out and constantly releasing incremental innovation to wow your customers.

-In addition, it’s vital to achieving a high-performance and fast customer experience:
+In addition, it’s vital to achieve a high-performance and fast customer experience:

-Consistent information across touchpoints like product, pricing and inventory is crucial for a user-friendly experience.
-Customers should be able to find the product they’re looking for and the information they need, no matter what channel they’re using.
+• Consistent information across touchpoints like product, pricing and inventory is crucial for a user-friendly experience.
+Customers should be able to find the product they’re looking for and the information they need, no matter which channel they use.

 How Breville tapped into composable commerce to expand globally with ease